Design Of The Week: Lazy Su

 Written on the walls is the Japanese proverb “Kill Two Birds with One Stone”, symbolising Lazy Su’s concept of finding common ground between being a bar and restaurant.
 Whether you’re after a schooner of beer, or a five-person dinner reservation – Lazy Su welcomes you.

-The concept of Lazy Su displayed a vision that we’ve rarely seen in the dining and bar scene of Canberra.
+Designed by BrandWorks, the concept of Lazy Su displayed a vision that we’ve rarely seen in the dining and bar scene of Canberra.
 It was an exploration and unique combination of the 80-90’s American-Japanese-Korean pop culture, Asian-fusion eating houses, and late night whisky, sake and cocktail extravaganza.

 The Lazy Su branding adopts strong, contemporary urban influences from the streets of Korea and Japan; noticed through the aesthetics of their menu, the interior and packaging design so that the customer journey into Lazy Su was to ‘discover first, ask questions later’